Signs Your Back Pain May Be Something More Serious

 Stiffness in the morning

 It’s not always easy to get out of bed, but excessive morning back pain and stiffness could be a sign of spinal arthritis.
-Most types of arthritis—including osteoarthritis and rheumatoid arthritis—cause pain and stiffness that worsen toward the end of the day and after periods of rest, like a night's sleep.
+Most types of arthritis—including osteoarthritis and rheumatoid arthritis—cause pain and stiffness that worsens toward the end of the day and after periods of rest, like a night’s sleep.

 Any part of the spine can become arthritic, but the lower back (lumbar region), is most commonly affected.
 Untreated spinal arthritis can lead to excruciating pain and stiffness and a decreased range of motion.
 Thankfully, there are ways to manage the condition.
-Once diagnosed using a physical exam and x-ray imaging, spinal arthritis can be treated with pain medication and physical therapy.
+Once diagnosed using a physical exam and X-ray imaging, spinal arthritis can be treated with pain medication and physical therapy.
 Surgery is needed in rare cases.

 Protect yourself before it's too late.
 Getting regular exercise, maintaining a healthy body weight, practicing good posture and doing your best to avoid spinal injury all decrease your risk for spinal arthritis and other back-related issues.